Current Research Degree Students

 The following guidance note is extracted from the University’s Academic Quality Handbook – Section 7: Research Degrees.

-Depending on the nature of the appeal, research students are advised to consult the University’s Academic Regulations, in particular:
+Depending on the nature of the appeal or complaint, research students are advised to consult the University’s Academic Regulations, in particular:

 - A3: Student Conduct and Appeals